bibledit/android/README.md

 To view the logbook from within the shell on the device: $ logcat

-## Dependencies

-Native dependencies are in folder "sqlite" and can be built from there.

 ## Build test release

 Run script ./copy to copy the source to a temporal location separate from the source repository.